BB.Supervisor (bb v0.15.0)

 Options

-All options are passed through to sensor and actuator child processes.
+All options are also passed through to sensor, actuator, and controller child processes via the :bb key in their start options.